 Suppose you are an art buff or an artsy person.
 I suggest you check out the Cosanti Originals.
 I’m confident it will give you inspiration.

 The word “Cosanti” derives from two Italian words, ‘cosa and ‘anti’ which, when put together, literally mean ‘before (or against) things’.
 As you learn more about the owner and artist Paolo Soleri’s sculpture studios, you will see that Soleri’s anti-materialist stance is prominent throughout the building.
 Soleri and his students began work on the experimental buildings of Cosanti in the mid 1950’s, later to be designated an Arizona Historic Site.
 This landmark foundry is full of interesting features and a treat to watch the family working their magic on the renowned founding bells.

 This is Frank Lloyd Wright’s world famous home and architectural laboratory.
 Built in 1937 by the famous architect himself, it is now a National Historic Landmark.
 Constructed from the actual sand and stone of the surrounding Sonoran desert that sit at the foothills of the McDowell Mountains, it really is a magnificent attraction for those interested in architecture, fans of Frank Lloyd Wright himself, or just as an engaging and relevant experience for the family.
 You have the choice of taking the 90 minute tour conducted by well trained, knowledgeable guides, or by making your own way through the house.
+I recommend opting for the former first, then the latter on your next visit.
 The gift shop is well worth a visit too, with generously stocked artistic gifts for family & friends of all ages.